VarunAtZethic/SATechnicalOnboarding/Docker_Setup.md

 1. **Step 1: Install Docker**

-- <u>Check System Requirements:</u> Before installing Docker, ensure that your machine meets the system requirements.
+- ***Check System Requirements:*** Before installing Docker, ensure that your machine meets the system requirements.
 Visit the Docker documentation or the Docker website for specific requirements based on your operating system.

-- <u>Download Docker:</u> Go to the Docker website (https://www.docker.com) and download the appropriate Docker version for your operating system.
+- ***Download Docker:*** Go to the Docker website (https://www.docker.com) and download the appropriate Docker version for your operating system.
 Docker provides versions for Windows, macOS, and Linux distributions.

-- <u>Install Docker:</u> Run the installer and follow the on-screen instructions to install Docker on your machine.
+- ***Install Docker:*** Run the installer and follow the on-screen instructions to install Docker on your machine.
 This may involve accepting terms of service, choosing installation options, and providing administrative privileges.

-- <u>Launch Docker:</u> Once the installation is complete, launch the Docker application.
+- ***Launch Docker:*** Once the installation is complete, launch the Docker application.
 On some operating systems, Docker may start automatically after installation.

-- <u>Verify Installation:</u> Open a terminal or command prompt and run the following command to verify that Docker is installed correctly:
+- ***Verify Installation:*** Open a terminal or command prompt and run the following command to verify that Docker is installed correctly:

 ```
 docker --version